Ever gulped down a pre-workout, something happened, and you were stuck wondering if you're doing your body a disservice by skipping the gym?

 Learn More - Does Pre-Workout Make You Poop?

-Are There Benefits To Taking Pre-Workout Outside Of The Gym?
+What Are The Benefits Of Taking Pre-Workout Outside The Gym?

 Learn More - Pros And Cons Of Using Pre-Workout Supplements

 How Long Will The Pre-Workout Effect Last if I Don’t Workout?

 Typically, the effects of a pre-workout will last between 2 to 3 hours if you don’t work out, but considering dosage and personal tolerances play a major role here, you could feel the effects even 6 hours in.

 What you’ll notice right away is that the effects peak 30 minutes to 90 minutes post-consumption, which is in line with most exercise regimens.
 But without the workout to metabolize and utilize this newfound energy - you could be in for a longer ride.

 This buzz you’ll feel could linger anywhere from 3 to 6 hours based on the formula's potency and your body's metabolism.

 If you end up feeling like you just can’t take it anymore, try engaging in some sort of physical activity (go for a walk, jog, or just join your partner in the bedroom) to burn off some of that remaining energy.

 Can You Take Pre-Workout As An Energy Drink?